donnywdavis/Django_Template/README.rst

 Use these environment variables to set up the environment to load the proper settings files and the secret key that is used for validations and security.

-* ENVIRONMENT - Set the value to either 'DEVELOPMENT' or 'PRODUCTION'
+* DJANGO_ENVIRONMENT - Set the value to either 'DEVELOPMENT' or 'PRODUCTION'
-* SECRET_KEY - Set your secret key here to be used by the application
+* DJANGO_SECRET_KEY - Set your secret key here to be used by the application

 Procfile
 --------